Magma (character): Fall of the New Mutants

 After the events of the "Second Coming" storyline, the New Mutants take a vacation, which is interrupted when Magik discovers that Pixie has been kidnapped by a mysterious military faction known as Project Purgatory.
-After traveling to Limbo for days searching for her, the New Mutants are attacked by the mutant babies gathered during "Inferno", now adults working with Project Purgatory.
-During the fight, Amara is the last to be captured after Trista uses Face to knock her out.
-Amara is then held captive along with Sunspot.
-Eventually, Illyana is placed in their cell and after being asked by Roberto how Amara dies, Illyana tells him she does not love him like he loves her and to listen carefully.
+The New Mutants search Limbo, and are attacked by the mutant babies gathered during "Inferno", now adults working with Project Purgatory.
+Magma is captured and held captive along with Sunspot.
+The pair are freed and defeat the threat.